librenms/librenms/doc/Extensions/Applications.md

 4. Restart snmpd on your host

-5. On the device page in Librenms, edit your host and check the `SDFS info` under the Applications tab.
+5. On the device page in Librenms, edit your host and check the `SDFS info` under the Applications tab or wait for it to be auto-discovered.